adisetiawan/exchangerateapi/readme.md

-# Exchange rates sampe API
+# Exchange rates sample API

 Simple REST API to get rates from https://docs.openexchangerates.org/ and store in in-memory with 1 hour expiration.